Last Updated on 17 January 2026 by Cycloscope

 By Daniele Giannotta – Cycloscope.net

-Romania has to struggle with a long-standing bad image, with the stereotypes of all Romanians being gypsies and all gypsies being criminal.
+Romania has to struggle with a long-standing bad image, with the stereotypes of all Romanians being gypsies and all gypsies being criminals.

 While it’s true that there is a huge minority of Roma people in Romania, just with a little bit of research, you’ll easily find out how all these stereotypes are just based on racism, and how fascinating is the culture and history of this nomadic people.

-During our three-weeks bicycle trip to Romania, the biggest problems we had were with stray dogs.
-Romania seriously has a problem with that, and some areas might be dangerous at night (or even during the day, especially for cyclists).
+During our three-week bicycle trip to Romania, the biggest problems we had were with stray dogs.
+Romania has a serious problem with that, and some areas might be dangerous at night (and even during the day, especially for cyclists).

-It’s important to remember never to give your back to dogs and run away, they’ll just feel powerful, start chasing, and eventually bite you.
-Always face them, trying to use a low and loud tone of voice to scare them away.
+It’s important to remember never to turn your back on dogs and run away; they’ll just feel powerful, start chasing, and eventually bite you.
+Always face them, using a low, loud tone of voice to scare them away.

-As it goes for people, just exert the standard precautions, maybe even a bit more of that.
-Trust your guts and stay clear of suspicious people, don’t show off to much wealth, and don’t walk around drunk or high.
+As for people, just follow standard precautions, maybe even a bit more.
+Trust your guts and stay clear of suspicious people, don’t show off too much wealth, and don’t walk around drunk or high.
 If in Bucharest, choose a good hostel in a quiet neighborhood.

 Romania really is a beautiful and interesting country, with a rural lifestyle still tied to old traditions (well, mainly because of poverty).